-Double (2) time shall be paid for hours worked on the Holidays recognized in this Agreement.
+Time and one-half (1 1⁄2) the regular rate of pay shall be paid for hours worked on the Holiday recognized in this Agreement.

 Recognized Holidays in this Agreement falling on a Saturday or Sunday shall be observed on the next scheduled work day, unless otherwise mutually agreed.
 When Christmas Day falls on a Saturday or Sunday, the next two scheduled work days will be observed as Christmas Day and Boxing Day.